lindluni/actions-variable-groups/README.md

 ### Usage

-You may then consume the Action by adding the following to your GitHub Actions workflow, which will read in all variable group files and directories and inject them into your GitHub Actions environment:
+You may then consume the Action by adding the following to your GitHub Actions workflow, which will read in all variable group files and directories and inject them into your GitHub Actions environment.
+You may specify a `ref` using the `@` syntax to check out a specific version.
+If you do not specify a ref, the default branch will be chosen.

 **Note**: If you store your variables in a public or internal repository, you do not need to provide a token to use this actions.